nikomatsakis/office-hours/README.md

 ### The procedure

-If you want to sign up, all you have to do is to open up the appropriate Markdown file for the week you wish to sign up for.
+If you want to sign up, all you have to do is to open up the appropriate Markdown file -- there is one per month.
 Find an available slot and make a PR that adds your name.
 I'll try to merge PRs roughly in the order they arrive, first thing in the morning.
 When the time comes, we will be meeting in [my appear.in room][appear].
-I'll try to add new weeks with times in advance.
+I plan to add new months towards the end of each month.

 [appear]: http://appear.in/i-heart-rust